 - It was just a moment thing, didn’t mean anything – Sometimes people get attracted and think just one kiss or a make-out session won’t make much difference.

 Related reading: Why did I need so many emotional connections outside marriage?

-- I felt bad for her/him – This comes up in case of people who hook up with close friends/colleagues.
-Usually it’s someone who confides in them often, mostly about their own problems and sour relationship, and then this leads to emotional intimacy and sometimes physical too.
+- I felt bad for her/him – This comes up in the case of people who hook up with close friends/colleagues.
+Usually, it’s someone who confides in them often, mostly about their own problems and sour relationship, and then this leads to emotional intimacy and sometimes physically too.